-This course will expand your understanding of the framework established in Algebra 1 Honors.
-Its content, while similar to that indicated for Algebra 2 CP-A, includes several additional topics such as matrices, determinants, graphing in 3-dimensional space, solving equations in three variables, and permutations and combinations.
-You will explore the Fundamental Theorem of Algebra and show that it is true for quadratic polynomials.
+This course will expand students understanding of the framework established in Algebra 1 Honors.
+Its content, while similar to that indicated for Algebra 2 CPA, includes several additional topics such as matrices, determinants, graphing in 3-dimensional space, solving equations in three variables, and permutations and combinations.
+Students will explore the Fundamental Theorem of Algebra and show that it is true for quadratic polynomials.
 The Binomial Theorem and the Remainder Theorem will be introduced to show the relationship between zeroes and factors of polynomial and as a tool to solve problems involving polynomials.
-If you are planning to pursue a math-related career, then this course will definitely meet your specific needs.
-You will also find that the content and preparation offered by this course will serve you well for advanced mathematical study next year.
+If students are planning to pursue a math-related career, then this course will definitely meet your specific needs.
+Students will also find that the content and preparation offered by this course will serve them well for advanced mathematical study next year.
 This course is fully aligned to the Massachusetts Curriculum Frameworks.

-Prerequisite: You must have passed Geometry Honors with at least an 80 average.
+Open to Grades: 10, 11 Prerequisite: Successful completion of Geometry Honors with at least an 80 average.